galenhuntington/hpre/README.md

 could occur when `'` and `_` are removed from lines.

 The parsing is somewhat primitive; I don’t try to handle Haskell’s entire syntax.
-As such, it’s surely possible to confuse it.
+As such, it’s possible to confuse it.
 However, I have used `hpre` in several large and complex projects without problems.